RynoRn/javascript-questions/README.md

 javascript-questions
 ====================

-A set of advanced Javascript questions.
+A set of advanced Javascript interview questions.